sábado, noviembre 26, 2005

 On the lighter side, choosing over Fedora/Ubuntu/Mandriva on a new machine, I would rather save money, get a Mac Mini someday and try developing applications on it as well.
 What makes Apple unique is its strategy as far as customer satisfaction is concerned.

-"What are your experiences with the Mandriva Club and Mandriva Linux 2006?
+Quoted from another news article: "What are your experiences with the Mandriva Club and Mandriva Linux 2006?
 Are they worth the investment?
 Is there room for improvement?
 Are the complaints on the Club's forums just some noise by never-happy eternal "moaners" or are they legitimate gripes about poor customer service?
 Why is it that SUSE has moved from being a mostly closed and somewhat proprietary distribution to a completely free and open project, while Mandriva has shifted in the opposite direction?" - I hope that Mandriva advocates shall notice this issue as well.